 If, after we have deducted the cost of the funeral and our associated cost, the remaining estate is over £500 and there is no evidence of a valid will, and there is no known next of kin; we will refer the estate to the Treasury Solicitor in accordance with guidelines for referring ‘Bona Vacantia’ estates.
 It is at this point that we will make the information public.

 Freedom of Information Requests

 We receive a large number of requests under the Freedom of Information Act 2000 (FOIA) regarding public health funerals and Bona Vacantia cases.
-To ensure we promptly deal with all such requests, general details of all public health funerals arranged by the us since 1 January 2012 are provided in our Register of Public Health Funerals.
+To ensure we promptly deal with all such requests, general details of all public health funerals arranged by us since 1 January 2012 are provided in our Register of Public Health Funerals.
 As such, our response to FOI requests for such information is to direct requesters to this register.

 Requests for additional information

 We are adopting a similar position to the Government’s Bona Vacantia Division, by not providing additional information for Bona Vacantia estates.
 This is due to concerns of potential criminal activity resulting from disclosures of assets, before the Treasury Solicitor has undertaken their own enquires.
 Furthermore, releasing information about ‘last known addresses’ into the public domain poses a security risk, as such properties are likely to be unoccupied and still contain the possessions of the deceased.
 We therefore will apply the exemption under Section 31(1)(a) of FOIA (prevention and detection of crime) to withhold disclosing such information.
 This exemption permits us to withhold information, if such disclosure would, or would be likely to prejudice the prevention or detection of crime.
 In consideration of these issues, we believe that there is no-overriding public interest in releasing this information.